leannel89/Project_1/README.md

 - Hover works on social media icons, all icons turn slightly opaque.

-### Browsers ###
+# Browsers #

-The Website has been tested on Chrome, Internet Explorer & Safari and all are functioning as they should.
+The Website has been tested on Chrome, Internet Explorer & Safari and all are functioning as they should, bar Firefox the ability to download the image was not available on firefox and due to limitations in developer skill was unable to rectify.
-Firefox would not allow the the desktop image to download without a lot of customised settings, but this is to be expected with

 # Automated Testing #